jcatrysse/redmine_paste_as_wiki_tables/README.md

 This plugin catch paste events, then paste Excel format text (or tab separated text with carriage return) on Clipboard as Wiki-style table format.

+From version 0.0.2
+* Paste clipboard images on note edit

 Author
 ------------------------------
 * knt419
+* Jan Catrysse

 Install
 ------------------------------